mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

 After receiving the repository locally,
 1. start VB,
 1. import the appliance into VB,
-1. adjust the setting to memory and number of cpus, which fits to your hardware environment (note that the VM should have at least 16 GB RAM and 4 CPUs assigned),
+1. adjust the setting to memory and number of CPUs, which fits to your hardware environment (note that the VM should have at least 16 GB RAM and 4 CPUs assigned),
 1. start the VM
 1. You should not be asked for a username/password.